You don’t need to have a drain survey before you buy your house, do you?

 A pre-purchase drain survey (also known as a home buyer drain survey) may uncover the following problems within the drainage system:

-The seller says there are no issues with the drains
+What if the seller says there are no issues with the drains

 This may be perfectly true.
 However any defects in the drain may not reveal themselves when there is an elderly couple living at the property, but then a large family of 5 moves in and now a slow running drain becomes a blockage.